DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 ##### PixyCam

 To be able to detect any tokens using the PixyCam, the camera has to be trained every time before being able to start running the built-in software.
 To do so, proceed with the following steps:
 1. Make sure the color indication LED is covered with a piece of tape or similar to avoid reflections.
-As the pixycam is placed at the bottom facing the surface it comes to wrong color appearance if a light shines on it.
+As the PixyCam is placed at the bottom, facing the surface, it comes to wrong color appearance if a light shines on it.
 2. Place the PixyCam over a red token
 3. Press and hold the button until the LED turns white (it will switch to all colors after 1 second), then release when it turns red
 4. Move the camera over a the token (results are best real conditions are reproduced - put the turtlebot on the ground, pixycam directly over a token)
     * ***Note:*** The better the lighting conditions the better
 6. Press the button once
-7. Make sure that tokens are detected: Hovering over a token makes the LED turn red (can be seen from above through little holes) and moving away the pixycam turns off the LED.
-Make sure that the light is steady and not flickering -> repeat process
+7. Make sure that tokens are detected: Hovering over a token makes the LED turn red (can be seen from above through little holes) and moving away the PixyCam turns off the LED.
+Make sure that the light is steady and not flickering, otherwise repeat the process.

  ***Note:*** See the [Pixy Documentation](https://docs.pixycam.com/wiki/doku.php?id=wiki:v1:teach_pixy_an_object_2) for more information.
 Also, the lens sharpness can be adjusted by turning the camera housing, but too much or too little adjustment may affect image quality.
 Use the PixyMon tool for the initial calibration!